nice-digital/nice-design-system/components/maintain-ratio.md

 description: Embed media and maintain an aspect ratio across devices
 ---

-Embed media and maintain an aspect ratio across devices {:.lead}

 ## Why?
 Embedded media, for example YouTube, videos generally need to keep a specific aspect ratio across a responsive site.